TIBCOSoftware/js-visualize/Readme.md

 ## Github pages
 [Github pages][github pages] used to make documentation site available online.
-To update documentation, please fork this repo and set up github pages to be served from a `gh-pages` branch:
+To update documentation fork this repo and set up github pages to be served from a `gh-pages` branch:
-- In the forked project got to the settings tab and scroll down to the `Github Pages` section.
+- In the forked project go to the settings tab and scroll down to the `Github Pages` section.
 - Then select `gh-pages` branch as a source and click `save`
 - After this your site should be available at this url: `https://<username>.github.io/js-visualize/`